Is having sex in the workplace gross misconduct?

-The Judge hearing the original case had decided that it wasn’t.
-He reached the conclusion that the employer’s decision to sack the two employees caught in flagrante delicto was unreasonable, and the employees won their claims for unfair dismissal.
+The Judge hearing the original case had decided that it wasn’t. gross misconduct.
+He reached the conclusion that the employer’s decision to sack the two employees involved was unreasonable, and the employees won their claims for unfair dismissal.

-The employer appealed this rather surprising outcome.
-The Employment Appeals Tribunal reversed the decision and held that the dismissals were fair after all.
+The employer appealed this rather surprising outcome and the Employment Appeals Tribunal reversed the decision and held that the dismissals were fair after all.
 A key point in their reasoning was that not only had the employees been having sex, but they had also been making rude comments about their boss while doing so.

-So the moral of the story seems to be that you might get away with having sex at work (after hours, of course, not when you’re supposed to be working), but if you do it on the boss’s desk or are otherwise disrespectful to your employer, then you’re really in trouble.
-Perhaps the best thing to do would be to sleep with the boss rather than anyone else.
+So the moral of the story seems to be that you might get away with having sex at work (after hours, of course, not when you’re supposed to be working), but if you are otherwise disrespectful to your employer, then that may cause further trouble.

-More seriously, there are a few cautionary tales emerging from this case that everyone can learn from, even if you don’t happen to fancy any of your colleagues.
+There are a few cautionary tales emerging from this case that everyone can learn from.

 The employees in this case were caught on CCTV and there was a separate audio recording on their encounter on a dictation machine.
 That might seem like incredibly bad luck, but in fact they should have anticipated it.